jvm-tech/JvMTECH.AIToolkit/README.md

 [![License](https://poser.pugx.org/jvmtech/ai-toolkit/license)](https://packagist.org/packages/jvmtech/ai-toolkit)

 > Foundation for easy AI integration in Neos CMS
-> Extensible and ready to go with SEO Meta-Description and Image Alt-Text generation Mixins
+> Extensible and ready to go with SEO Meta-Description, Image Alt-Text generation Mixins and In-Place text translation

 - Easy AI text generation configuration on properties in NodeType YAML files
+- One-Click text translation in In-Place Editor
 - Full control over prompts
 - Easily extensible with custom AI model-handlers and -connectors
 - Suitable for all properties with inspector editors of type TextFieldEditor and TextAreaEditor